BEXIMCO: Subsidiaries

-Akash DTH
+Akash Digital TV

-Akash DTH, formally incorporated as RealVU DTH, is the sole direct broadcast satellite television provider to households in Bangladesh, operated by Beximco Communications Limited, and owned by parent company BEXIMCO.
-It broadcasts multichannel TV services via satellite Bangabandhu-1.
-It also offers Personal Video Recording (PVR) capabilities, and HD support.
+Akash Digital TV, or Akash DTH, formally incorporated as RealVU DTH, is the sole direct broadcast satellite television provider to households in Bangladesh, operated by Beximco Communications Limited, and owned by parent company BEXIMCO.
+It broadcasts multichannel TV services via satellite Bangladesh-1.
+It also offers personal video recording (PVR) capabilities and HD support.
+Akash has a monopoly in areas where cable providers can't reach.

 History

-In 2014, Bangladesh government gave license to operate digital service to RealVu(Now Akash DTH) and Bengal Digital.
+In 2014, the Bangladesh government gave license to operate digital service to RealVu (now Akash Digital TV or Akash DTH) and Bengal Digital.

 RealVU DTH began broadcasting in 2016 on ABS-2 at 75 degrees east as a joint venture with GS group.
 The owner of the provider is BEXIMCO via Beximco Communications Limited.
 The early years of the company were unstable due to technical and financial difficulties.
-RealVU DTH failed to capture the market, and postponed it services within a years.
+RealVU DTH failed to capture the market, and postponed its services within a years.

 In 2017, GS group sold their share in Beximco Communications(holding company of RealVu and now Akash) but continued providing hardware and software for the service.

-In 2019, they came back with a rebranded name Akash DTH.
+In 2019, they came back with a rebranded name, Akash DTH.

-From 2019, Akash DTH has been providing television services to customers using Bangladeshi satellite Bangabandhu-1.
+From 2019, Akash DTH has been providing television services to customers using Bangladesh-1 satellite.
 The company broadcasts more than 120 television stations from around the world, along with exclusive Bangladeshi channels.
 In 2021, Akash DTH started offering its customers the first PVR in Bangladesh.
+They also rebranded the name to Akash Digital TV.

+In July 2024, Akash Digital TV partnered with Tata Play.

 Financial situation

-The company got a fee waiver of ৳111.56M due to losses from May 2019 to 2020.
+The company got a fee waiver of ৳111.56M due to losses from May 2019 to 2020 on grounds of financial losses despite having a monopoly in the DTH market in Bangladesh.
 But a spectrum charge waiver over the next five years was denied.